-The gallery organised two solo exhibitions of Rui Moreira: “Inner Monsoon” in 2010, and “La Nuit” (The Night) in 2014, deeply inspired by the eponymous movie by Hans-Jürgen Syberberg.
+The gallery has organised two solo exhibitions of Rui Moreira: Inner Monsoon in 2010, and The Night in 2014, deeply inspired by the eponymous movie by Hans-Jürgen Syberberg.
 In 2014, the MUDAM in Luxembourg presented a solo show, accompanied by a catalogue published with the collaboration of the gallery.
 On this occasion, the MUDAM purchased a major drawing of the artist.
-Rui Moreira’s work is also part of the Collections of contemporary art of the French bank Société Générale in 2015.
+In 2015, Rui Moreira’s work entered the prestigious Collections of contemporary art of the French bank Société Générale.